hamza-mahjoub/flask-kerberos-module/README.md

 ### What is Kerberos
-Kerberos is an AAA authentication protocol from the Massachusetts Institute of Technology (MIT) ”Athena” project. it is responsible for **authenticating, authorizing, and monitoring users** who want to access _resources and services_ on your network thus the correspondance with the three-headed dog guardian of the gates of Hades in the greek mythology. kerberos introduces the principle of **Single Sign-On (SSO)**.
+Kerberos is an AAA authentication protocol from the Massachusetts Institute of Technology (MIT) ”Athena” project. it is responsible for **authenticating, authorizing, and monitoring users** who want to access _resources and services_ on your network thus the correspondance with the three-headed dog guardian of the gates of Hades in the greek mythology.<br>
+kerberos introduces the principle of **Single Sign-On (SSO)**.
 Thus with a single authentication, the user will have access to all the services of the network. it relies on a trusted third party to manage authentication, the **KDC (Key Distribution Center)**.
-All users and services on the network trust this third party.
+All users and services on the network trust this third party.<br>
 Kerberos uses a ticket system to perform authentication and introduces **the principle of SSO (Single Sign On)**.
 The user authenticates on the KDC and then uses a ticket to authenticate on each requested service. ( no password sending via network).

 <p align="right">(<a href="#top">back to top</a>)</p>